 From Us to You

-We’re entering our ninth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.
+We’re entering our tenth year since we first started actual distribution of short-term earthquake forecast information and we continue to push for even better accuracy.

 The ability to forecast earthquakes several days in advance affords people the opportunity to make necessary preparations while simultaneously maintaining a sense of urgency for improved disaster reduction.